 “Metabolically, the cells are working harder, when the calves’ respiration increases, so those cells have to be replaced more often.
 Microbes have a life cycle of minutes – maybe 90 minutes – so disruption of eating during the day starves the microbes from their growth pattern, which is why this is a great time to introduce a prebiotic like Amaferm® into the calves’ diets,” Glaubius said.

-Amaferm is a precision prebiotic designed to enhance digestibility by amplifying the nutrient supply within for maximum performance.
-It is research-proven to maintain the animal’s normal body temperature during heat.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 Feeding Amaferm during heat stress has multiple benefits including improved digestibility, increased energy availability, improved rumen function and less loss of performance.
 The improved digestibility observed with Amaferm feeding provides more energy to the animal during heat stress when intake is reduced.